Embryo Donation

 Explore Parenthood & Schedule Your Embryo Consultation Today

-Schedule A ConsultationEmbryo Donation FAQ
+Schedule a ConsultationEmbryo Donation FAQ

 Some religiously based organizations have used the term embryo donation rather than the accepted term embryo adoption.
 There is essentially no difference between the two concepts.
 At least in Illinois, couples who wish to attempt pregnancy with embryos donated from another couple do not have to go through a legal adoption process.
 Some agencies that provide donated embryos may have their own requirements, however.
 The agency requirements may be as stringent as adoption requirements.
 In some cases, these requirements exist because the couples who have donated these embryos requested them in order to make their embryos available.
 At IVF1, we do not have any of these requirements.